wenext-limited/pr-agent/docs/docs/installation/qodo_merge.md

 ### GitLab Server

-For a trial period of two weeks on your private GitLab Server, the same [installation steps](#gitlab-cloud) as for GitLab Cloud apply.
-After the trial period, you will need to [contact](https://www.qodo.ai/contact/#pricing) Qodo for moving to an Enterprise account.
+For [limited free usage](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/#cloud-users) on private GitLab Server, the same [installation steps](#gitlab-cloud) as for GitLab Cloud apply.
+For unlimited usage, you will need to [contact](https://www.qodo.ai/contact/#pricing) Qodo for moving to an Enterprise account.